realworldocaml/book/en/08-imperative-programming.md

-The OCaml standard library supports threads, where individual threads of control can be created that run concurrently (but only one thread at a time), and context switches are _involuntary_, meaning that a thread may be suspended at any time.
+The OCaml standard library supports threads, where individual threads of control can be created that run concurrently (but only one thread at a time), and context switches are _involuntary_, meaning that a thread may be preempted at any time.

 When threads share imperative state, this gives rise to the standard synchronization issues, where multiple threads may be mutating shared